indrajeetb/WannaSmile/README.md

 -  ( OnlineFix ) It will edit your host file and add google's IP to the **'kill-switch'** ( which means even if the site goes down you wont be affected )
 -  ( OfflineFix ) It will create a lightweight local web server and add localhost to **'Kill-switch'**

+## Tip

+-  Use the OnlineFix if you are always connected to the internet
+-  Use the OfflineFix if you are not connected to the internet.